praveenraj2001/gitPractice/folder/README.md

 3. git commit -m "Changes for a and b"
 4. git add c.rb
 5. git commit -m "Unrelated change to c"
+6. git reset filename.md To reset stagged files use

 ### To get back to previous commit ###
 1. git log and select first 5 digits for the commit that you want to revert
 2. git checkout <5digit>
-3. __NOTE__ if you want to commit you have to get back to last commit
+3. __NOTE__ if you want to commit you have to get back to last commit (you can only see if you want to update you have to create new branch)